builders-garden/ghost-app/README.md

 - **AAVE Lending Contracts** in the case of **USDT** or **USDC**.
 The rest (eg. $1) is automatically swapped to GHO (on Sepolia using a Mock Uniswap Router) and sent to the user's Smart Account.
 Here these tokens maybe used by the user in the future to borrow some GHO, or they can leave them there to accrue some interest;
 - **GHO Vault** in the case of GHO.
 The rest (eg. $1) is sent to the user's Smart Account.
 The tokens inside the GHO Vault are then used as liquidity provider into a GHO/USDC Uniswap pool.

+In addition to this, when a GHOst user wants to send GHO tokens to another user and the sender doesn't have enough GHO tokens in their Smart Account, the app **will automatically borrow** the required amount from the AAVE Lending Contracts to match the amount and send it to the recipient.

 ## 📱 App features